rodjjo/hask-gallery/README.md

 Status: **Work In Progress**

-**This project has a simple gallery for songs, pictures and videos.
+**This project has a simple gallery for songs, pictures and videos (.mp4).
 It has few features but it will have more features soon.**

 Optionaly you can download put ffprobe binary together with hask-gallery-exe.
 If you do it will use it to retrive informations about the video files.